jonasbn/til/nginx/listen_on_both_ipv4_and_ipv6.md

 # Listen on both IPv4 and IPv6

-This is kind of the universal configuration.
+This is kind of the universal Nginx configuration.
 It will listen on both IPv4 and IPv6.

 ```nginx
 server {